‘The Daily Show’s’ Trevor Noah Blasts Antifa, Brands Them ‘Vegan ISIS’

 He continued: “You’ve got these Antifa members who believe that smashing shit is all they should do.
 Others want to expose neo-Nazis, and part of Antifa has only been about video games.
 But the part that’s been causing the most headaches is the one that’s hitting people in the head.”

-The Daily Show MC then threw to a montage of Fox News pundits losing their marbles over the aforementioned clip of a few Antifa members beating up a neo-Nazi in Berkeley during a white nationalist rally on Aug.
+The Daily Show MC then threw to a montage of Fox News pundits losing their marbles over the aforementioned clip of a few Antifa members beating up a white nationalist in Berkeley during a white-nationalist rally on Aug.
 27—a scuffle that lasted a few seconds before it was broken up by another Antifa member.

 “You see, now, here’s the real problem: It doesn’t matter what your noble goal may be, it doesn’t matter what you say you’re fighting for.
 When people see that, all they think is, ‘Oh shit, it’s Vegan ISIS,’” said Noah.
 “Because you don’t realize when you think you’re punching Nazis, you don’t realize that you’re also punching your cause.
 Because your opponents, they’ll just use every violent incident to discredit your entire movement, and they make it seem like—they make it seem like—in a world where white supremacists have a friend in the White House, the real problem is you guys.”